Asian shares rise on Wall St, oil gains; Nikkei dips on yen

 CHINA TRADE: China's trade growth cooled in December in a sign of weaker global and domestic demand, but last year's total exports rose 7.9 percent over 2016 while imports were up 15.9 percent, according to customs data issued Friday.
 Chinese trade has been unexpectedly strong in the face of forecasts that economic growth will cool as Beijing tightens controls on credit to slow a rise in debt.

-QUOTEWORTHY: "The market is still riding on the global positive sentiment," said Jackson Wong of Huarong International Securities in Hong Kong, where many investors predict the Hang Seng, which is hovering near a 10-year high, will soon surpass that record.
+QUOTEWORTHY: "The market is still riding on the global positive sentiment," said Jackson Wong of Huarong International Securities in Hong Kong, where the Hang Seng index is at an all-time high.
 "The momentum actually is quite strong," he said.
 Clients "are quite optimistic that the market will continue to go up, however they are not as aggressive as before," given the recent gains.

 WALL STREET: Major U.S. benchmarks ended with solid gains.
 The S&P 500 rose 0.7 percent to a record 2,767.56.
 The Dow Jones industrial average rose 0.8 percent to 25,574.73.
 The Nasdaq composite gained 0.8 percent to 7,211.78.